-Valerie Piper is the Vice President of Engaged Practice at The Democracy Collaborative, where she oversees and provides strategic coherence and direction to TDC's community wealth building projects and services across the country, including direct consulting and advisory services with cities and institutions, cohort learning and engagement with anchor institutions, practitioner resources and toolkits, and advancing and documenting best practices in community wealth building programs.
+Valerie Piper is the Vice President of Special Projects at The Democracy Collaborative, where she oversees and provides strategic coherence and direction to TDC's community wealth building projects and services across the country, including direct consulting and advisory services with cities and institutions, cohort learning and engagement with anchor institutions, practitioner resources and toolkits, and advancing and documenting best practices in community wealth building programs.

 From 2011 to 2017, she served as Deputy Assistant Secretary for Economic Development at the Department of Housing and Urban Development, where she led the development and launch of President Obama’s Promise Zones Initiative, a cross-agency and cross-sector effort to accelerate place-based inclusive economic and community development, as well as leading the creation of new interagency initiatives like the Small Contractor Initiative, the Rural Community Capital Initiatives, and the Community Development Marketplace.